xziy/adminizer/docs/AiAssistant.md

 * The agent implementation lives in `fixture/helpers/ai/OpenAiDataAgentService.ts` and extends `AbstractAiModelService`.
-* Database reads are performed through `DataAccessor`, which means the usual access control and field sanitisation rules are enforced automatically.
+* Database reads and writes are performed through `DataAccessor`, which means the usual access control and field sanitisation rules are enforced automatically.
 * Conversation history is converted into the `@openai/agents` protocol so follow-up questions can build on previous answers.